engineyard/ey-docs/pages/account-collaboration.md

-# Collaboration features on Cloud
+# Collaboration features on Engine Yard Cloud

-The collaboration features in Engine Yard Cloud enable multiple members of a team to access multiple Cloud environments.
-This is particularly useful for teams that need to maintain individual access to their Cloud dashboard for each team member and to enable and disable this access as required.
+The collaboration features in Engine Yard Cloud enable multiple members of a team to access multiple environments.
+This is particularly useful for teams that need to maintain individual access to their Dashboard for each team member and to enable and disable this access as required.

-## New concepts
+## Concepts

 The collaboration feature introduces three new concepts to Engine Yard Cloud.
 These are: